The term myasthenia gravis has a Latin and Greek origin. It literally means “grave muscle weakness.”

 - Walking 30 steps on both the toes and the heels

-Peek sign indicates the involvement of ocular muscles.
-After complete initial apposition of the lid margins, they quickly (within 30 seconds) start to separate and the sclera starts to show.
+The peek sign indicates the involvement of the ocular orbicularis muscle.
+After initial apposition of the lid margins, they quickly (within 30 seconds) start to separate and the sclera starts to show.

 Lab Studies

 Antibodies against the acetylcholine receptor may be found in the serum.
-The test has a reasonable sensitivity of 80–96%.
-When myasthenia gravis limited to the eye muscles, the test may be negative in up to 50% of the cases.
 A proportion of the patients without antibodies against the acetylcholine receptor may show antibodies against the MuSK protein.

 No laboratory tests are available in a time frame that is useful to confirm the emergency diagnosis of myasthenia gravis (MG).
 An arterial blood gas determination can help guide respiratory management.